The Columbia University Individual Development Plan (IDP) Program

-The Columbia University Individual Development Plan (IDP) program is designed to help participants recognize the importance of managing one’s own career, develop strategies to help with career management, and comprehend the purpose and value of an IDP.
-Program participants will become familiar with a variety of career options, and learn which skills and experiences are necessary to pursues these career paths.
-Through involvement in the IDP series and workshops, participants will also be able to develop skills relevant to a variety of careers.
+The Columbia University Individual Development Plan (IDP) Program is designed to help participants recognize the importance of managing one’s own career, develop strategies to help with career management, and comprehend the purpose and value of an IDP.
+Through involvement in the IDP Program, participants will also be able to develop skills relevant to a variety of careers.

 • Identify potential career options